-When the Australian Film Institute (AFI) took the significant step of establishing the Australian Academy of Cinema and Television Arts (AACTA) in 2011, it also recognised the need for a new statuette - a striking piece which would suitably reflect the highest accolade awarded for screen excellence in Australia; an AACTA Award.
+When the AFI took the significant step of establishing AACTA in 2011, it also recognised the need for a new statuette – a striking piece which would suitably reflect the highest accolade awarded for screen excellence in Australia.

 At the heart of the design was the need to create a statuette which was distinguished and timeless, reflecting the prestige and heritage of the Awards (which date back to 1953 under the AFI), but which was above all distinctly Australian.

-Having received many impressive interpretations of the design from some of Australia's leading artists and sculptures, one concept clearly best reflected the design brief - that submitted by the multi-award winning sculptor, Ron Gomboc.
+Having received many impressive interpretations of the design from some of Australia's leading artists and sculptures, the AACTA Statuette you know today was created by multi-award winning sculptor, Ron Gomboc.

 The body of the statuette is cast in 22 karat gold, reflecting the glamour and prestige of the AACTA Awards.